witnessmenow/Universal-Arduino-Telegram-Bot/examples/ESP32/FlashLED/README.md

-#ESP8266 - Chat Action
+#ESP32 - Flash LED

-This is a basic example of how to use chat action using UniversalTelegramBot for ESP8266 based boards.
+This is a basic example of how to receive commands using UniversalTelegramBot for ESP32 based boards.

+The application will turn on and off an LED based on commands received via telegram.

 Application originally written by [Giancarlo Bacchio](giancarlo.bacchio@gmail.com) for [ESP8266-TelegramBot library](https://github.com/Gianbacchio/ESP8266-TelegramBot)